 Sorry Day Flowers

 We accept forward orders at any time by email (click here) for delivery nationally, (but orders are now closed for this year).
-Boxes of 48 Sorry Day Flowers: $95 each including postage.
-Single Sorry Day Flower: $4 including postage.
+Boxes of 48 Sorry Day Flowers are $96 each including postage.
 All postage is by Standard Mail.
 If you require Registered Mail please contact KSGAC about this.

 Our latest compilation album Remember Me, featuring songs by the John Butler Trio, Dan Sultan, Monica Weightman, Mark Callaghan, Dave Mann Collective, Brian Morley, Tjimba & the Yung Warriors, is now available.
 With new songs commissioned for this project by Naomi Pigram and Pearl Smith we are confident that this collection is as good as or better than our last.
 Listen to some samples here.
 KSGAC produces compilation CDs featuring works by Aboriginal singer/songwriters which reflect on the Stolen Generation experience.